Do you want to hold space more skillfully for people with chronic stress and/or unresolved trauma?

 JoJo Phoenix has been studying Polyvagal Theory for over ten years and has trained over 600 people in trauma-informed embodiment facilitation.
 Their main Polyvagal teachers are Deb Dana, Saj Ravzi, and Stanley Rosenberg.

-They are currently halfway through attaining a masters in clinical mental health counseling.
+They are currently halfway through attaining a masters in clinical mental health counseling, which has given them a greater sensitivity for how mental health professionals can apply this training to their work.

 Why Polyvagal Theory (PVT)?